nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Resets the columns in the table to the default view with *all* columns visible.

-Use this when you have called `showonly` or `hideonly` multiple times!
+Use this when you have called `showonly` or `hideonly` on the table!

 Format: `reset`